snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/link-click/index.md

 See [custom context](#custom-context) for more information.

-### `refreshLinkClickTracking`
+## Refresh link click tracking

-`enableLinkClickTracking` only tracks clicks on links which exist when the page has loaded.
-If new links can be added to the page after then which you wish to track, just use `refreshLinkClickTracking`.
+The `enableLinkClickTracking` method only tracks clicks on links that exist when the page has loaded.
+If new links can be added to the page after then that you wish to track, use `refreshLinkClickTracking`.
 This will add Snowplow click listeners to all links which do not already have them (and which match the denylist, allowlist, or filter function you specified when `enableLinkClickTracking` was originally called).
 Use it like this:

 <Tabs groupId="platform" queryString>
   <TabItem value="js" label="JavaScript (tag)" default>